 Economics Option emphasizes economic theory and reasoning.
 It provides a solid foundation for understanding how the interplay of economics and politics shape our everyday lives.
 Particular emphasis is placed on analytical and critical thinking skills and problem solving.
 To fulfill this option, you must take four classes from the list of Economics option classes, as well as two additional classes from either the Politics and Philosophy or International Studies options.

 International Studies Option focuses on the study of relations between states, domestic groups and transnational actors from an interdisciplinary perspective that includes politics, philosophy, history and economics.
 Students gain the background knowledge and skills necessary to understand the sources of conflict, cooperation and peace in the global arena.
 To fulfill this option, you must take four classes from the International Studies option list, with the choice of using up to five credits from a study abroad course or one third quarter or higher language course as one of the four option classes.
 Two additional classes from either the Politics and Philosophy or Economics options are also required.

 Toward the end of their studies, all PP&E students engage in a capstone class.
 You must complete the below seminar for your final five (5) credits in this major.
 This course will be your culminating work for your major and illustrate that you have met the student learning objectives.

 In addition to the coursework required for the major, students are required to complete general university requirements and electives, and to bring their total number of credits to 180.

 Many community colleges offer courses that can be used to earn credits toward your Politics, Philosophy, and Economics degree.
 This means that you can arrive at UW Tacoma well on your way to completing the PP&E major.
-Please see an advisor at your college to find out more about the articulation agreement and requirements, or you may contact UW Tacoma's PP&E advisor, Heather Hucks.
+Please see an advisor at your institute to find out more about the articulation agreement and requirements, or you may contact a UW Tacoma SIAS Academic Advisor at firstname.lastname@example.org.